curityio/curity-operational-training/utils/console-client/README.md

 ```

 Each course has XML configuration for the console client that you can import into your system.\
-To test a code flow with the console client, save the following XML to a `client.xml` file and upload it in the Admin UI.\
+To run a code flow with the console client, save the following XML to a `client.xml` file and upload it in the Admin UI.\
-Choose the merge option and commit changes, after which you can run the client.
+Choose the merge option and commit changes, after which you can run the client and view all tokens.

 ```xml
 <config xmlns="http://tail-f.com/ns/config/1.0">